 The awesome Raspberry Pi mini PC has just celebrated its second birthday and to celebrate the Raspberry Pi Foundation creators of the mini computer system have announced the development of Raspberry Pi open source graphics drivers with the help of Broadcom.

 On the 29th of February 2012 the Raspberry Pi mini PC was first launched by the Raspberry Pi Foundation for $35 or £25 and sold 100,000 units on the first day has now clocked up over 2.5 million sales since its launch.
+If you are interested in learning more about how you can add a graphics card and increase the power of your Pi mini PC, check out the currently supported Raspberry Pi GPU hardware.

 The Raspberry Pi was created to provide an affordable computer for educational purposes to enabled both young and old to take up programming.
 Eben Upton from the Raspberry Pi Foundation announced on the Raspberry Pi Blog over the weekend that :